 The National Panhellenic Conference (NPC), one of the world's largest organizations advocating for women, is the trade association for 26 inter/national women's-only sororities.
 Since 1943, with the creation of our first Anti-Hazing Committee, NPC has taken a public stand against hazing.
-NPC has adopted Unanimous Agreement IV, Standards of Ethical Conduct, which condemns hazing and hazing-related behaviors.
 Additionally, each NPC member organization has its own set of policies condemning hazing.